janavatter/gnn-sampling-study/README.md

 ### Reproducibility
 All experiments can be reproduced by using the parameters given by the [spreadsheet](https://docs.google.com/spreadsheets/d/1EQToIxNeqmFrgdvoOTpQ9AbOb7x85ddBbNRhZPYm-nE/edit?usp=sharing).
 In order to log the results, one needs a Weights & Biases account.
 When first using W&B, you`ll need to authorize your device.

+#### Preliminaries:
+- You have a W&B account.
+- You have installed all requirements given in `requirements.txt`.
+- CUDA is installed for the GPU experiments.

+##
 A sample command to run an experiment is:

 `python3 main.py --data ogbn-arxiv --epoch 20 --hidden 256 --sampler neighbor --layer 2 fanout 10 --wandb sampling-study-base-experiments-arxiv --batchsize 1024 --mode cpu`